ChonchoFronto/sarah/README.md

 +  Sign up knowing that they will receive 25 texts that follow the journey of a survivor:
 + The Subscription process: TEXT or sign up via FACEBOOK/TWITTER
 + Appeals to all friends, wives, girlfriends, women, mothers, daughters, if you know someone who survived

 #### November 25th
-+ Thank you message: With your support over these 25 days – you’ve helped hundreds of women…etc.[insert milestone].
++ Thank you message: With your support over these 25 days – you’ve helped hundreds of women were able to find help.
 Thank you for being us on this journey with us.
 + Prompt text: To take her to the next milestone, your continued support of $5 is appreciated.
 To stop monthly donations, text STOP.

 ### Campaign outcomes: